Ghurtchu/braindrill/README.md

 - use other `pekko` libraries to make cluster bootstrapping and management flexible and configurable - ❌
 - implement extra security measures for docker container to prevent malfunction - ❌
 - write load tests to check how system behaves during high load - ❌
-- add support for Java, C, C++, Go and others - ❌
+- add support for C, C++, Go and others - ❌
 - deploy a few pekko-http servers and enable `RoundRobin` load balancing - ❌
 - wrap the cluster in k8s - ❌
 - enable autoscaling  - ❌